Joe is very knowledgeable about "Capitalism 2," a business simulation PC game.

 In another experiment, I built two small bed factories with different layout plans to see which sells more.
 Here are the two layouts.

 These two factories are at full capacity and their manufacture and sales workers are all at level 9.
 Here are one month's sales numbers (last month's revenue divided by sales price).

-Needless to say there was a huge difference in sales.
-There was almost twice as many sales in the factory with six manufacture units.
-While it may seem obvious with hindsight that twice as many manufacture units would lead to twice as much output, you can't predict how many purchase and sales units will be necessary to fulfill demand until you test.
-So without a doubt, when building beds, use the layout with more manufacture units.
+Needless to say, there was a huge difference in sales.
+There were almost twice as many sales in the factory with six manufacturing units.
+While it may seem obvious with hindsight that twice as many manufacturing units would lead to twice as much output, you can't predict how many purchases and sales units will be necessary to fulfill demand until you test.
+So without a doubt, when building beds, use the layout with more manufacturing units.